 In addition to its energy contribution, the proposed Hexham Wind Farm would deliver economic benefits for the region.
 It would create local employment opportunities during the construction phase and provide ongoing jobs once operational.
 The Project would generate opportunities for local suppliers, businesses, trades and service providers.
 Wind Prospect is committed to using local or regional labour and services where the required skills and expertise are available.

 The Project would provide dedicated support for the local community.
 Hexham Wind Farm currently operates a Community Sponsorship Fund of $20,000 annually.
-Once operational, this would transition into the Community Benefit Fund, providing on-going annual contributions of up to $106,000 per year, or up to $1,000 per turbine, for local initiatives over the life of the Project.
+Once operational, this would transition into a long-term Neighbour Benefit Sharing Program , providing on-going annual contributions of up to $106,000 per year, or up to $1,000 per turbine, for local initiatives over the life of the Project as well as other near neighbour payments and initiatives.

 We love supporting local community projects, programs and initiatives.
 Visit the Community page to see what we’ve sponsored and find out how you can apply for funding through our sponsorship fund.